maysonlin/blowfly_project/README.md

-# Blowfly_project
+# Blowfly project

+The goal of the blowfly projetc is 1. update a newly chromosomal scale genome assembly 2.
+Using the genome as reference

 # Blowfly Genome Assembly

 The script was written by Sheng-Hao (Mayson).
 The pipeline shown is to generate a contiguous and comprehensive chromosomal scale level of Hi-C intergated genome assembly, providing valuable insights into the genomic landscape and enhancing its utility as a reference.

-The following pipeline is summarized as below:
+The following genome assembly pipeline is summarized as below:

 ![workflow](https://github.com/user-attachments/assets/d1434268-683b-4299-aed8-d8459e65046e)